What are the risk factors for basal and squamous cell skin cancers?

 But having a risk factor, or even several, does not mean that you will get the disease.
 And some people who get the disease may have had few or no known risk factors.
-Even if a person with basal or squamous cell skin cancer has a risk factor, it is often very hard to know what part that risk factor may have played in getting the cancer.

 Risk factors for basal and squamous cell skin cancer

 Ultraviolet (UV) light: Ultraviolet (UV) light is thought to be the major risk factor for most skin cancers.
 Sunlight is the main source of UV rays.
 Tanning beds are another source of UV rays.
 To learn more about the effects of UV rays on the skin and what you can do to protect yourself, see Skin Cancer Prevention and Early Detection.